SethPerna/SethPerna/README.md

 Hi, I'm Seth!

 I am a back-end software engineer with a passion for engineering and creation.
 I have over 10 years of business ownership and construction experience as a licensed professional metal fabricator.
-I started my journey into software while attending [Turing School of Software & Design][turing]'s Back-End Engineering program in 2021.
+I started my journey into software while attending Turing School of Software & Design's Back-End Engineering program in 2021.

 As a software engineer and fabricator I developed a deep love with building, creating and watching your work come to life.
 I enjoy the process of fine tuning and tweaking until something is perfect.
 Alas it never is, which translates to my drive never stops.